The field of medical testing can feel complex and difficult to understand. Thousands of tests exist for millions of different conditions.

 But “sexual contact” can also refer to other intimate acts, like foreplay, digital stimulation, and other activities.

 These infections can also be transmitted in other ways.
-Infections like HIV, Hepatitis C, and Syphilis can be transmitted through blood transfusions, needle stick injuries, sharing needles for drug use, and sharing personal hygiene items like razors.
+Infections like HIV, Hepatitis B, Hepatitis C, and Syphilis have to be transmitted through blood transfusions, needle stick injuries, sharing needles for drug use, and sharing personal hygiene items like razors.

 What is antibody testing?